 Latest News - Find out what's happening across the system to build positive workplace cultures

-In August 2019, NHS Employers published a toolkit containing practical information, advice and solutions to equip staff to deal with unprofessional attitudes and behaviours in the workplace.
+In August 2019, NHS Employers published the PACT toolkit containing practical information, advice and solutions to equip staff to deal with unprofessional attitudes and behaviours in the workplace.

 To access the toolkit, see the NHS Employers website.